LaunchCodeEducation/intro-to-web-dev-curriculum/content/arrays/studio/_index.md

 1. Use the `commaSpace()` function to code the following.  *Consider*: What if the string uses 'comma spaces' (, ) to separate the list?
 Modify your code to produce the same result as part "b", making sure that the extra spaces are NOT part of the final string.

 ## Bonus Mission: Multi-dimensional Arrays

+{{% notice blue Note "rocket" %}}
+This portion of the studio can be found at the following location: `javascript-projects/arrays/studio/multi-dimensional-arrays.js`
+{{% /notice %}}

 Arrays can store other arrays!